-- (a) If in the opinion of the chief medical examiner, or of the county medical examiner of the county in which the death in question occurred, it is advisable and in the public interest that an autopsy be made, or if an autopsy is requested by either the prosecuting attorney or the judge of the circuit court or other court of record having criminal jurisdiction in that county, an autopsy shall be conducted by the chief medical examiner or his or her designee, by a member of his or her staff, or by a competent pathologist designated and employed by the chief medical examiner under the provisions of this article.
-For this purpose, the chief medical examiner may employ any county medical examiner who is a pathologist who holds board certification or board eligibility in forensic pathology or has completed an American Board of Pathology fellowship in forensic pathology to make the autopsies, and the fees to be paid for autopsies under this section shall be in addition to the fee provided for investigations pursuant to §61-12-8.
-A full record and report of the findings developed by the autopsy shall be filed with the office of the chief medical examiner by the person making the autopsy. - (b) Within the discretion of the chief medical examiner, or of the person making the autopsy, or if requested by the prosecuting attorney of the county, or of the county where any injury contributing to or causing the death was sustained, a copy of the report of the autopsy shall be furnished to the prosecuting attorney. - (c) The office of the chief medical examiner shall keep full, complete and properly indexed records of all deaths investigated, containing all relevant information concerning the death and the autopsy report if an autopsy report is made.
-Any prosecuting attorney or law-enforcement officer may secure copies of these records or information necessary for the performance of his or her official duties.
+1 (a) If in the opinion of the chief medical examiner, or of the county medical examiner of 2 the county in which the death in question occurred, it is advisable and in the public interest that 3 an autopsy be made, or if an autopsy is requested by either the prosecuting attorney or the judge 4 of the circuit court or other court of record having criminal jurisdiction in that county, an autopsy 5 shall be conducted by the chief medical examiner or his or her designee, by a member of his or 6 her staff, or by a competent pathologist designated and employed by the chief medical examiner 7 under the provisions of this article.
+When requested by either the prosecuting attorney or judge 8 of the circuit court or other court of record having criminal jurisdiction in that county, the autopsy 9 shall be conducted within 72 hours of the time the request was received by the Office of the Chief 10 Medical Examiner: Provided, That the body is in the possession of the chief medical examiner 11 when such request is made.
+For this purpose, the chief medical examiner may employ any county 12 medical examiner who is a pathologist who holds board certification or board eligibility in forensic 13 pathology or has completed an American Board of Pathology fellowship in forensic pathology to 14 make the autopsies, and the fees to be paid for autopsies under this section shall be in addition 15 to the fee provided for investigations pursuant to §61-12-8 of this code.
+A full record and report of 16 the findings developed by the autopsy shall be filed with the Office of the Chief Medical Examiner 17 by the person making the autopsy.

+(b) Within the discretion of the chief medical examiner, or of the person making the autopsy, or if requested by the prosecuting attorney of the county, or of the county where any injury contributing to or causing the death was sustained, a copy of the report of the autopsy shall be furnished to the prosecuting attorney Within 24 hours of completion, a copy of the report of autopsy, including any death investigation reports made by the county level medical examiner submitted to the Office of the Chief Medical Examiner, shall be furnished to the prosecuting attorney of the county, or of the county where any injury contributing to or causing the death was sustained.